PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 05:54:25
+Last updated: 2024-04-07 05:55:35
-Random Quote: Sometimes a truce is the most important part of a war. - Professor
+Random Quote: Roose Bolton's cold and cunning, aye, but a man can deal with Roose.
+We've all known worse.
+But this bastard son of his... they say he's mad and cruel, a monster.  -  Locke